alimantu/Hadoop-Stepic/README.md

 In the related folders you can find some solutions for the tasks using MapReduce Streaming.
 During this project I've used **python 3.4** for getting the prototypes without spending a great amount of time for additional routine.

+The additional information about tasks you can find in the folders with solutions(like Week4 or Week5).